HelloTechie/IoTWorkshop/AzureTimeSeriesInsights/README.md

-Azure Time Series Insights is an end-to-end PaaS offering to *ingest, process, store, and query highly contextualized*, *time-series-optimized, IoT-scale data.* Time Series Insights is tailored towards the unique needs of industrial IoT deployments with capabilities including multi-layered storage, time series modeling, and cost-effective queries over decades of data.
+Azure Time Series Insights is an end-to-end PaaS offering to *ingest, process, store, and query highly contextualized*, *time-series-optimized, IoT-scale data.*

+Time Series Insights is tailored towards the unique needs of industrial IoT deployments with capabilities including multi-layered storage, time series modeling, and cost-effective queries over decades of data.
 Time Series Insights provides rich asset-based operational intelligence together with ad-hoc data exploration to address the IoT analytics needs.

+In this lab, you are going to use Time Series Insights (TSI) to visualize and analyze raw sensor data.
+Three simulated Raspberry Pi devices will be sending data to IoT Hub.
+Your TSI environment will be using this IoT Hub instance as an event source, allowing you to create time series chart etc. displaying the data.
+As a last step, we will explore how TSI can help you provide more context to the data, e.g. by providing human-readable names and descriptions, or providing more structure, to your raw telemetry data.

 ## Step 1: Create an IoT Hub